ls4/ls4-doc/plugin.rst

 MDS cache plug-in
 ----------------------

-You can enable metadata cache by adding *--mds-cache* option on gateway (or data server).
+You can enable metadata cache by adding *--mds-cache* option on config server.

 Memcached (mc:)
 ^^^^^^^^^^^^^^^^^^^^^^